 I find it really hard to control my pace during the three 400m runs, you have to manage your energy to make sure you have enough to do three fast sprints.
 Controlling my breathing on the firing point is also very difficult as you have to learn when to take the shot at the right time.

 I’ve learnt that it takes more than running round a track to be a good runner.
 Learning about core strength and nutrition has meant I’m a better runner than I thought I could be.
 I’ve also learnt how to shoot fast, a very different approach to shooting than when I’m competing at Sporter competition

 What are your plans for the future?

-To keep competing for the GB Target Sprint Squad and it would be great to do some competitions in other countries.
-I’d love to improve my Sporter shooting performance as well so I’m working hard with my coach to improve my technique.
+To keep competing for the GB Target Sprint Squad.
+It would be great to do some competitions in other countries.
 One day I’d love to see Target Sprint at the Olympics and get the opportunity to compete at that level.